oneeve8/kobble-data/content/Tutorial2.md

 ***

-Don’t worry, if you You can refer to our Markdown cheat sheet for other formatting notes.
+Don’t worry, if you forget, you can always refer to our Markdown cheat sheet

 If you are new to Markdown, don’t worry, it’s very easy to learn.